tacopanda777/Polytrack_Codes/README.md

 This repository contains codes for my Polytrack maps

-I strive to create Polytrack maps that demonstrate and convey specific themes, placing the player within a story rather than just a track.
+I aim to create Polytrack maps that guide the player through a story, rather than just another route.
-Whether through decoration or routing, I always strive to maximize the quality of my work.
+Whether through decoration or routing, I strive to maximize the quality of my work.
-For the most part, my favorite styles to build are transitional fullspeed and trial.
+My favorite styles to build are transitional fullspeed and speedtech, but trial can be fun too.

 Have fun playing, and I hope you enjoy my work